stargazer39/Eduscope-Downloader/README.md

 1. Clone this repo
 2. Install [Go](https://go.dev/)
-3. Install and add ffmepeg to the path.
+3. Install and add ffmpeg to the path.
 Refer [this guide](https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10)
 4. Open a terminal inside the cloned folder
-5. Run one of below commands :
+5. Run one of below commands (Refer to the useage):

 ## With Username & Password